jmahabal/dont-call-me-iggy/README.md

 Changelog:

+5/22/18:

+* I keep track of the last 100 thread_ids posted to, and don't post to that thread again.
+When I hit 100 thread_ids, I remove the oldest one.

+* I only post at most once every 3 hours.

 5/9/18:

 * Now ignores Game Threads and Post Game Threads (more precisely, threads with "Game Thread" in their title)